ahmdxrzky/de-zoomcamp-2023/week1/week1_homework_A.md

 ```
 Result: <br>
 ![number2](https://user-images.githubusercontent.com/99194827/214727087-0cf22a1a-35d4-483a-8ede-729ae2d3fd56.png)
-From image above, it can be clearly seen that there are already 3 modules being installed initially.
+From image above, it can be clearly seen that there are _already 3 modules being installed_ initially.

+## Preparation
+Before answering the rest of questions, inject Green Taxi Trip on Jan 2019 and Taxi Zones data to PostgreSQL database.
+Inject Green Taxi Trip on Jan 2019 data by run this:

 ## Number 3